sercruzg/YOLO-Context/README.md

 ./darknet detector train egoDailyDisamObj.data yoloContext-obj.cfg darknet19_448.conv.23 -gpus 0 -clear -dont_show
 ```

-The file "yoloContext-obj.cfg" contains the Neural Network layers.
-The file "darknet19_448.conv.23" contains the prelearned weights.
-The "-clear" parameter resets the training.
-The "-dont_show" parameter doesn't show a grpah with the Neural Network training performance, but instead prints it out on the command line.
+The file ``yoloContext-obj.cfg`` contains the Neural Network layers.
+The file ``darknet19_448.conv.23`` contains the prelearned weights.
+The ``-clear`` parameter resets the training.
+The ``-dont_show`` parameter doesn't show a grpah with the Neural Network training performance, but instead prints it out on the command line.

 During training the weights will be saved every 5,000 iterations under the backup folder.